 - Traffic Signing and Striping Maintenance

 Repairs of pavement potholes and traffic signing and striping are able to be performed by Street Maintenance Division staff.
-Maintenance contracts augment Street Maintenance Division staff for larger work involving pavement replacement, traffic signals, and street lights.
+Maintenance contracts augment Street Maintenance Division staff for larger work involving pavement replacement.

 Right-of-Way Maintenance Program

 The Right-of-Way Maintenance Program provides for the maintenance of all City rights-of-way.
 Maintenance of City rights-of-way includes:

 - Trash receptacles

 - Street trees

 - Banners and flags